naomibaes/SemanticSeverity/README.md

 # Semantic Severity Method
 Source code to evaluate the semantic severity (vertical expansion) of concepts.

-*Note*: Collocate files use three centre terms ($word = "trauma", "anxiety", "depression") but the list of terms can be expanded to include more terms.
+*Note*: Collocate files use three centre terms ($word = "trauma", "anxiety", "depression") but the list can be expanded to include more terms.

 ## Data